Overview

 Disease Areas of Focus

-We emphasize recruitment of cases from seven major disease areas: retinal disease, primary muscle disease, neurodevelopmental disorders, blood, orphan disease, cardiac disease, and kidney diseases – but also welcome cases from other disease areas.
+We emphasize recruitment of cases from three major disease areas: neuromuscular, neurodevelopmental, and orphan/syndromic disease- but we consider cases from other disease areas.